Sam-Max/rcmltb/README.md

 - Edit Global Options from bot settings

 ### Rclone
-- Copy File/Folder from Cloud to Cloud
+- Copy file/folder from cloud to cloud
-- Leech File/Folder from Cloud to Telegram
+- Leech file/folder from cloud to Telegram
 - Mirror from Telegram to a selected cloud
-- Telegram Navigation Menus to interact with clouds
+- Telegram Navigation Button Menus to interact with clouds
 - File Manager: size, mkdir, delete, dedupe, rename
+- Service Accounts support with automatic switching
-- Clean remote cloud trash
+- Clean remote trash
-- Get cloud storage info
+- View storage info

 ### Mirror
 - From Telegram to cloud